NicBamberger/ML_Coursework/README.md

 ## Expected Outcomes
 Each script will output the performance measures to the console.
 The execution time for all experiments should not exceed 10 minutes on a standard consumer desktop machine (CPU only).
-Each individual experiment will take approximately 2 minutes (inlcuding cross_validation and hyperparameter optimisation)
+Each individual experiment will take approximately 2 minutes to run (inlcuding cross_validation and hyperparameter optimisation).

+The experiment shows that our initial assumption of windowing the dataset to improve model performance was innacurate.
+The best model is created in Experiment 2 which is using the covariances over the entire dataset (covs_split_1).
+This model is significantly more accurate (lower log-loss) than the following time splits.

 ## Dependencies
 The project uses numpy, scipy, pandas, argparse, and sklearn libraries as allowed by the coursework specification.
 The sklearn library is used only for the functionalities specified in Section 1.6 of the coursework brief.